akornatskyy/wheezy.security/doc/userguide.rst

          def approve_transfer(self):
              return True

-Note that :py:meth:`~wheezy.security.authorization.authorized` decorator requires the object to supply ``principal`` attribute of type :py:class:`~wheezy.security.principal.Principal`.
+Note that the :py:meth:`~wheezy.security.authorization.authorized` decorator requires the object to supply a ``principal`` attribute of type :py:class:`~wheezy.security.principal.Principal`.

-If caller is not authorized to perform requested operation :py:class:`~wheezy.security.errors.SecurityError` exception is raised.
+If a caller is not authorized to perform a requested operation, a :py:class:`~wheezy.security.errors.SecurityError` exception is raised.
 See :py:meth:`~wheezy.security.authorization.authorized` for more details.